-The design is based around a steel frame core with curved precast concrete cladding panels that lean out at 4.6 degrees.
+The design of the tower is based around a steel frame core with curved precast concrete cladding panels that lean out at 4.6 degrees.
 No two panel faces were perpendicular to each other and yet all horizontal meeting surfaces had to be level.

-The foundations required over 600 tonnes of concrete and reinforcement, which took 5 hours to pour and required 38 concrete deliveries to a site located in the middle of a fully operational international airport.
+The geometry of the tower was an early challenge, in particular with the use of precast panels.
+The building is effectively square at the ground level with 42m2 footprint and round at level 12 with 160m2.
+The foundations required over 600 tonnes of concrete and reinforcement, which took five hours to pour and required 38 concrete deliveries to a site located in the middle of a fully operational international airport.

-The tight construction programme meant we had to complete one floor level each week during the erection of the structure.
-Our construction team guided the design team to develop details that were buildable, i.e. that were functional and practical without detracting from the aesthetics of the tower.
+The tight construction programme called for a floor level to be completed each week during the erection of the structure.
+The design team was guided by the construction team to develop details with buildability in mind – functional and practical without detracting from the aesthetics of the tower.

-Our team’s innovative thinking eliminated the need for external scaffolding during construction.
+Innovative thinking on Hawkins part eliminated the requirement for external scaffolding during construction.
 The cladding panels were designed to be fixed from the inside with horizontal panel joints located at 1100mm above floor plate – saving not only life and limb, but time and cost as well.
 The majority of the structural elements were assembled on the ground, again providing safety advantages and increasing efficiency.